 Number of companies in this area indicates increasing tendencies in period 2014-2018 comparing to remaining section of Serbian economy.
 Average annual growth rate of legal entities within the broadly defined sector of CI was 6.2 percent in the period from 2014 to 2018, with the growth rate increasing year on year.
 The greatest number of companies and entrepreneurs was registered in the Belgrade region, and the total number of companies increased by 33.4% in 2018 compared to 2014.
-In the same period in the Vojvodina region, the number of companies increased by 29%31.
+In the same period in the Vojvodina region, the number of companies increased by 29%51.
 In the period 2014-2018, GVA of the CI in the private sector, according to the narrow definition, had the growth of 64,9%, while according to the broader definition that growth was 24,1%.
 The average annual growth rate of GVA of the private sector creative industries was 18.1% and 7.5%.
-Relative share of the GVA of the private sector creative industries in the total business revenues of companies amounted to 8-11% of business revenues in the period 2014-2017, while in 2018 and 2019 it had the share of 10-14%.
-The cumulative export growth amounted to almost 100% according to the narrow definition and around 50% according to the wider definition32.
+Relative share of the GVA of the private sector creative industries in the GDP is greater that the share of construction, and slightly less than the share of agriculture.
+The share of exports in the total business revenues of companies amounted to 8-11% of business revenues in the period 2014-2017, while in 2018 and 2019 it had the share of 10-14%.
+The cumulative export growth amounted to almost 100% according to the narrow definition and around 50% according to the wider definition52.

-Considering the above mentioned growth indicators and positive trends of this sector as well as importance of creative industries for Government, creative industries are recognizes as significant sector in future Strategy of smart specialization that needs to be further examined within targeted interviewing
+Considering the above mentioned growth indicators and positive trends of this sector as well as importance of creative industries for Government, creative industries are recognizes as significant sector in future Strategy of smart specialization that needs to be further examined within targeted interviewing of most significant participants of this industries in the Republic of Serbia conducted in the scope of qualitative analysis.